peteroupc/encoding/README.md

 Version 0.2.0:

 - Update implementation to latest candidate recommendation of Encoding Standard
-- ResolveAlias may return a mixed-case encoding name (as opposed to a lower-case one).
+- ResolveAlias may return a mixed-case encoding name (as opposed to a lowercase one).
 - Add overloads to CharacterReader constructor
 - Add IReader interface
 - Deprecated some methods of DataIO
 - Add a few overloads in Encodings class, especially EncodeToWriter
-- Bug fixes
+- Issue fixes

 Version 0.1.0: